hpwit/SID6581/README.md

 # MIDI

-There is an example of a simple midi implementation.
+See the `Examples` folder for a simple midi implementation.

-To plug the Midi to the esp32 please look around internet it will depend on what is available around you I use a 4N25 optocoupleur but you could find a lot of different implementations.
+To plug the Midi to the esp32 please look around internet it will depend on what is available around you.
+I use a 4N25 optocoupler but you could find a lot of different implementations.

-NB: the number  found for the change of the instruments are those found in my yamaha P-140 user guide.
+ⓘ The numbers assigned to instruments are those found in my yamaha P-140 user guide.

 # Conclusions